Christmas bingo is a fun and classic winter holiday party game or activity.

 For Family Gatherings

 This set of 10 works well for intimate Christmas parties, like ones for smaller extended families.
 The graphics will be enjoyed by kids and adults alike. (via Grace and Good Eats)

 Christmas Movie Bingo

-The version includes elements of a story plot, which you can cross off as they appear in the movie.
-This one comes in a set of 10.
-A fun one for kids, teens, and adults. (via Crazy Little Projects)
+This Hallmark movie bingo includes elements of a story plot, which you can cross off as they appear in these popular holiday movies.
+A fun activity for kids, teens, and adults.